KseniaDo/Reparatura/README.md

 # Landing site about repair work.
 The following technologies were used for the development:
-1. Building a project: Gulp 4
+- Building a project: Gulp 4;
-2. Webpack for JavaScript
+- Webpack for JavaScript;
-3. SCSS, HTML
+- SCSS, HTML.

 The name of classes according to the BEM methodology.

 Adaptability: The site is designed for screens up to 340px.

 Retina-displays: There is support for high pixel density screens (2x, 3x).

 The image format used is Webp (with JPG support for non-supporting screens).

 ## Screenshots